On the Asymptotics of Self-Supervised Pre-training: Two-Stage M-Estimation and Representation Symmetry: Examples

-\paragraph{Explicit computation of rates.} While \Cref{cor:GoM-model} allows us to use \Cref{thm:master-compatible} to study this Gaussian mixture example, the expression in \eqref{eq:master-compatible-dist} does not admit a simple closed form solution, even for very basic problem instances of $U_\star$ e.g., $u_i^{\star} = \beta e_i$ for $e_i \in \R^d$ denoting the standard basis.
-Here, the asymptotic variance of the descriptor $\underline{U}$ estimated in pre-training is simple to characterize (i.e., inverse of the Fisher-information matrix), but the expression $\norm{ \mathcal{L}(Z) }^2_{L^2(\mu_{\mathrm{down}})}$, which involves the derivatives of the projection operator $\Pi_{\Omega}$, does not admit an analytical form.
-Nevertheless, the limiting expression in \eqref{eq:master-compatible-dist} can be evaluated numerically via Monte-Carlo simulation. \Cref{fig:gmm-rates-scan} reports such an evaluation for a block-structured signal, where each block has constant value proportional to $1/i$.
-The results reveal a monotone and concave dependence on the number of blocks $K$, a slow growth with the ambient dimension $d$, and a rapid decay as $\beta$ increases.
-All quantities are estimated via Monte-Carlo sampling.
-Specifically, we use $10^5$ samples from $\mu_\mathrm{pre}$ to estimate the Fisher information, $10^6$ samples from $\mu_\mathrm{down}$ to compute the projection operator $\Pi_{\Omega_\star}$ in $\mathcal{L}(Z)$, and $10^6$ samples from $\mu_\mathrm{down}$ to evaluate $\|\mathcal{L}(Z)\|^2_{L^2(\mu_{\mathrm{down}})}$.
+\paragraph{Explicit computations.} While \Cref{cor:GoM-model} allows us to invoke \Cref{thm:master-compatible} in this MoG example, the limiting expression in \eqref{eq:master-compatible-dist} does not admit a simple closed form.
+The main difficulty is the term $\mathcal{L}(Z)$, which depends on derivatives of the projection operator $\Pi_\Omega$ and is not analytically tractable even in simple problem instances.
+Nevertheless, the limit in \eqref{eq:master-compatible-dist} can be evaluated numerically via Monte-Carlo simulation. \Cref{fig:gmm-rates-scan} reports such an evaluation for a simple instance with $u_i^\star=\beta e_i$, where $e_i\in\R^d$ denotes $i$-th coordinate.
+It shows a monotone, concave dependence on the number of blocks $K$, slow growth with the ambient dimension $d$, and rapid decay as $\beta$ increases.

+To complement the scaling study in Figure~\ref{fig:gmm-rates-scan}, we also provide a finite-sample distributional comparison of the prediction in~\Cref{thm:master-compatible}.
+Figure~\ref{fig:gmm-cdfs} reports empirical cumulative distribution functions (CDFs) of the total scaled excess risk and its two leading components for a fixed GMM instance.
+As $n$ grows with $m/n=\alpha$ held fixed, the empirical distributions move toward the asymptotic laws predicted by~\Cref{thm:master-compatible}.
+Further experimental details are given in~\Cref{app:experiment-details}.
 Code for reproducing the simulations is available at \url{https://github.com/mtinati/mog-subspace-jax}.